-Join Richard Harrington for an in-depth discussion in this video Controlling video playback, part of Working with Video in Lightroom.
+Join Richard Harrington for an in-depth discussion in this video Controlling video playback, part of Lightroom: Working with Video.

 …Alright, once you have video files into Lightroom,…it's probably because you wanted to actually review them…and make some decisions on which clips were good…and which clips you wanted to get rid of.…Well, typically that review process involves more than looking at a thumbnail.…Afterall, you can't judge a video file by the first frame.…It's important that you actually watch the clip play back.…So, a long of times, those first frames are pretty ugly.…For example, I find that most of my first shots on the GoPro…are me looking into the camera to make sure that it's actually running.…And then, I get a good shot.…